ADMINISTRATORS DUTY - GRANT OF LETTERS OF ADMINISTRATION

 The administrator or executor possesses the power to collect in and distribute the deceased’s assets.
 Most private individuals are not familiar with probate law and have little knowledge of an executors duty or an administrators duty and in most cases, they will appoint a solicitor to perform those duties on their behalf.

 Matters of probate law can quickly become complex.
 Applying to the Registry can be a lengthy and involved process.
 The application requires a thorough assessment of the deceased’s property which includes accounting for the deceased’s debts and liabilities.
-It also entails a valuation of the deceased assets which covers bank accounts and real property.
-An executors duty and an administrators duty carries with it substantial legal responsibly.
+It also entails a valuation of the deceased assets which covers bank accounts, shares, personal property and real property.
+An executors duty or an administrators duty carries with it substantial legal responsibly.

 Once this initial assessment has been completed, an application for a grant must be submitted to the Registry, along with an accounting of the assets and liabilities which is then considered by the Capital Taxes Office.
 The next step is to swear an affidavit detailing the deceased, the nature of the death and the net value of the estate.
 The grant is issued once the Registry considers and approves the application.
 Some time thereafter, the Capital Taxes Office will also consider the executor’s account.
 At that point, additional information may be requested about the deceased’s assets.
 Taxes are payable if the net value of the deceased’s estate exceeds current limits.

 Probate Solicitors Legal Advice

 Our wills and probate solicitors will provide you with initial legal advice at no cost relating to executors or administrators duty.
 Our lawyers deal with both contested cases and non-contested cases and give advice where the validity of the will is in question or a dependant of the deceased is bringing an action for support.
 We also advise on whether the document which purports to be a valid will has been properly executed in accordance with the law.
 To receive legal advice on these matters just call our helpline or complete the contact form or email our offices.